obidam/ds2-2022/practice/README.md

 ## Environment

-This is the Pangeo Practice Session.
+This is the Pangeo-inspired Practice Session.

 Class will take place in B01-010, January 5th, from 13h45 to 16h30.